Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 - secure your passport in a safe, waterproof location or carry it on you at all times (in a waterproof bag).

 - closely monitor local media and other sources such as the

 - contact friends and family in Australia with regular updates about your welfare and whereabouts

 - the Australian Government's ability to provide consular services may be severely limited.

 Where to get help

 Australia doesn't have an Embassy or Consulate in Algeria.
-By agreement between the Canadian and Australian governments, the
+The

-Canadian Embassy in Algiers provides consular assistance to Australians in Algeria.
-This service includes the issuance of provisional travel documents.
+Canadian Embassy in Algiers provides consular assistance to Australians in Algeria and can issue Australian provisional travel documents.